STANDARDS

 THE SFA STANDARD SYSTEM

 The SFA developed the world’s first standard system for cashmere in 2017.
-At the heart of the standard system were two codes of practice which outlined best practice for animal husbandry and rangeland management.
+At the heart of the standard system were two codes of practice which outlined best practices for animal husbandry and rangeland management.

 GUIDANCE FOR SFA MEMBERS